chloeandisabel/pql/README.md

 - `INTERSECTS` accepts lists on both the left and right sides, true if any value is a member of both lists.
 - `DISJOINT` accepts lists on both the left and right sides, true if no value is a member of both lists.

+### Type Conditions

+Type conditions are aware of the event taxonomy we define and allow us to select facts of a certain type without listing the names of all subtypes.
+They consist of the `TYPE` keyword and a string literal naming the type.

+The following example uses a type condition to select each event with type 'PageViewed':

+    MATCH EACH AS event WHERE TYPE 'OrderEvent'

 ---